 In the Doctrine of the Sword, Gandhi stated, “When my eldest son asked me what he should have done, had he been present when I was almost fatally assaulted in 1908, whether he should have run away and seen me killed or whether he should have used his physical force which he could and wanted to use, and defended me, I told him that it was his duty to defend me even by using violence.”

 Ghandi was influenced by Hindu asceticism, and he conceded that a sage or a yogi could voluntarily choose to use peaceful non-resistance to violence to the point of allowing themselves to be killed.
 However, he stated, “Self-defence … is the only honourable course where there is unreadiness for self-immolation.”
-Ghandi also believed in armed self defense of the innocent, stating that it is cowardly and unmanly not to defend your family.
+Ghandi also believed in armed self defense of the innocent, stating that it is cowardly and unmanly not to defend your family from harm.

 Martin Luther King was influenced by Gandhi’s application of non-violent resistance as a tool for political change.
 His personal life demonstrates that he simultaneously believed in armed self defense for the individual, since he had guns in his home.
 As King’s success and notoriety grew during the civil rights movement in the United States, so did violent opposition to integration.
 Sensing that his life may be in danger, King applied for a concealed weapon’s carry permit.
 The state of Georgia denied the permit, likely for political and racial reasons.
 Such is the problem with having to ask an unjust government for permission to exercise a civil right as legitimate armed self defense.